Cristina Gutierrez: Representation of Adnan Syed

 On February 9, 1999, the body of Hae Min Lee (Korean: 이해민), an 18-year-old student at Woodlawn High School in Baltimore, Maryland, was found in Leakin Park.
 Lee's ex-boyfriend, Adnan Syed, was arrested on February 28, 1999, and charged with first-degree murder.
 His family retained Gutierrez to represent their son.
 Syed's first trial ended in a mistrial, when Judge William Quarles called Gutierrez a "liar" in earshot of the jury.
 After a six-week second trial, Syed was found guilty of Lee's murder on February 25, 2000 and sentenced to life in prison, although he continued to maintain his innocence.

-Syed's new attorney, C. Justin Brown, has appealed the case on the basis of mistakes made by Gutierrez prior to and during the trial.
+Syed's new attorney, C. Justin Brown, appealed the case on the basis of mistakes made by Gutierrez prior to and during the trial.
 Brown says that Gutierrez failed to interview several alibi witnesses, including Asia McClain, who was with Syed at the time Lee was killed.
+Syed's case was declined a hearing from the U.S. Supreme Court in 2019, and he was released in September 2022.

 In February 2015, the Maryland Court of Special Appeals filed a decision allowing Syed to appeal his conviction on multiple grounds of ineffective assistance of counsel by Gutierrez.

-On November 6, 2015, ″Baltimore City Circuit Court Judge Martin Welch ordered that Syed's post-conviction proceedings would be re-opened ′in the interests of justice for all parties.′″ Following a February 2016 hearing, during which Asia McClain and colleagues and friends of Gutierrez testified, Judge Welch granted Syed's request for a new trial on June 30, 2016, ruling that Gutierrez "rendered ineffective assistance when she failed to cross-examine the state's expert regarding the reliability of cell tower location evidence," and vacated Syed's conviction.
+On November 6, 2015, "Baltimore City Circuit Court Judge Martin Welch ordered that Syed's post-conviction proceedings would be re-opened 'in the interests of justice for all parties.'"
+Following a February 2016 hearing, during which Asia McClain and colleagues and friends of Gutierrez testified, Judge Welch granted Syed's request for a new trial on June 30, 2016, ruling that Gutierrez "rendered ineffective assistance when she failed to cross-examine the state's expert regarding the reliability of cell tower location evidence", and vacated Syed's conviction.

 Disbarment

 On May 24, 2001, the Maryland Court of Appeals announced Gutierrez had been disbarred.
 Gutierrez had agreed to the disbarment, citing numerous health problems including multiple sclerosis (MS).
 In light of the voluntary disbarment, the state's Attorney Grievance Commission dropped investigations into about a dozen client complaints that they had paid for work which Gutierrez had not completed.
 By mid-July the Maryland Clients' Security Trust Fund had received some 20 claims totaling $226,493 from former clients.
-"I believe this is our all-time record," said Janet C. Moss, the fund's administrator.
+"I believe this is our all-time record", said Janet C. Moss, the fund's administrator.

 Death

 According to her son Roberto, Gutierrez had begun experiencing the effects of MS in 1999, complicated by diabetes.
 She started to lose her vision and memory.
 By 2003, she was using a wheelchair and couldn't remember her son's name.
-She died on January 30, 2004, in Towson, Maryland, after having a heart attack.
+She died on January 30, 2004, in Towson, Maryland, following a heart attack.